-Zach James grew up on a horse, herding cattle on a farm his great-grandfather started near Drumright.
+Zach James grew up on a horse, running cattle on a farm his great-grandfather started near Terlton.

-“My family ran a 1,500 cow-calf operation,” he said.
-“They used to haul in cattle off the reservations in Arizona to Pawnee on rail cars, and then drive them here on horseback.”
+“In the 1950s, they used to haul in cattle off the reservations in Arizona to Pawnee on rail cars, and then drive them here on horseback,” he said.

-They don’t drive cattle on horseback over long distances anymore, but James said he remembers when the cattle would arrive on the ranch.
+They don’t drive the cattle there on horseback anymore, but James said he remembers when they would arrive.

 “We used to have semis lined up this highway, up to the house,” he said, referring to Oklahoma State Highway 99 near SH 51.

 James showed steers in high school, and participated in high school rodeo during his junior and senior years.
 Now, he has his own herd and plans to expand it.